Triglycerides: Why do they matter?

 If you've been keeping an eye on your blood pressure and cholesterol levels, there's something else you might need to monitor: your triglycerides.

 Having a high level of triglycerides in your blood can increase your risk of heart disease.
-But the same lifestyle choices that promote overall health can help lower your triglycerides, too.
+But the same healthy choices that promote overall health can help lower your triglycerides too.

 What are triglycerides?

-Triglycerides are a type of fat (lipid) found in your blood.
+Triglycerides are a type of fat, also known as a lipid, found in your blood.

 When you eat, your body converts any calories it doesn't need to use right away into triglycerides.
 The triglycerides are stored in your fat cells.
 Later, hormones release triglycerides for energy between meals.

-If you regularly eat more calories than you burn, particularly from high-carbohydrate foods, you may have high triglycerides (hypertriglyceridemia).
+If you regularly eat more calories than you burn, particularly from high-carbohydrate foods, you may have high triglycerides.
+This condition is called hypertriglyceridemia.

 A simple blood test can reveal whether your triglycerides fall into a healthy range:

-Your doctor will usually check for high triglycerides as part of a cholesterol test, which is sometimes called a lipid panel or lipid profile.
-You'll have to fast before blood can be drawn for an accurate triglyceride measurement.
+A healthcare professional typically checks for high triglycerides as part of a cholesterol test, which is sometimes called a lipid panel or lipid profile.
+You have to fast before blood can be drawn for an accurate triglyceride measurement.

 What's the difference between triglycerides and cholesterol?